tcglezen/automodapi-skip/README.rst

 About
 =====

+This is a fork of the original sphinx-automodapi project by astropy.
+The github can be found at `https://github.com/astropy/sphinx-automodapi <https://github.com/astropy/sphinx-automodapi>`_

 This is a Sphinx extension to automatically generate API pages for whole modules.
 It was originally developed for the Astropy project but is now available as a standalone package since it can be used for any other